-If you’re not a first-time reader of my blog, you’ll know by know that yes, I am a person with quite a lot of interests and passions.
-[If you are a new reader well, hello and welcome!
-You can know a little more about me here 🙂 ]
+If you’re not a first-time reader of my blog, you’ll know by now that yes, I am a person with quite a lot of interests and passions from travelling to scrapbooking, digital marketing, singing and more!
+(If you are a new reader well, hello and welcome!
+You can know a little more about me here).

-Well, as my mother always thought me “The world is beautiful because it’s diverse.”
+But well, as my mother always thought me “the world is beautiful because it’s diverse.”

-- Your hobby/passion can be a great tool to connect with new people who might be inspiring and at the same time advantageous to discover new things.
-An example can be blogging, when I started blogging I would have never thought that the bloggers’ community would have been so big and such a support.
-I am so grateful to be part of this world and to connected (and some of them met as well) with amazing people all with different backgrounds but united by same ways of thinking!
+An example can be blogging, when I started blogging I would have never thought that the bloggers’ community would have been so big and such of a support.
+I am so grateful to be part of this world and to have connected (and some of them met as well) with amazing people, all with different backgrounds but united by same ways of thinking!

-- It’s a great way of de-stressing and getting new motivation!
-How many of us have super stressful and busy moments where maybe because of tiredness or too much work we also lack of motivation?
-Well, I believe that in these cases finding time for yourself and doing what you like the most is the best cure!
-For me is singing or travelling, when I sing I totally disconnect from what’s going on in my life and I just concentrate on enjoying the moment.
-Same with travelling, even by just exploring a new neighbourhood of London, helps me free my mind for a while and the curiosity of seeking something new prevails on everything else.
+In cases like these, finding time for yourself and doing what you like the most is the best cure!
+For instance, for me, these “switch off” moments are singing or travelling.
+When I sing I totally disconnect from what’s going on in my life and I just concentrate on enjoying the moment.
+Same with travelling, even by just exploring a new neighbourhood of London, it helps me free my mind for a while and the curiosity of seeking something new prevails on everything else.